AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 >[!NOTE]
 >
->If your render is an instance of AEM version 6.3 or earlier, or any version of CQ, you must install the [VanityURLS-Components](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq600/component/vanityurls-components) package to install the vanity URL service.
+>If your render is an instance of AEM you must install the [VanityURLS-Components](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq600/component/vanityurls-components) package to install the vanity URL service.
 (See [Signing In to Package Share](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/package-manager.html#SigningIntoPackageShare).)

 Use the following procedure to enable access to vanity URLs.